makeabilitylab/physcomp/electronics/leds.md

 No. A resistor limits the current *throughout* a circuit loop.
 We know this from Ohm's Law and Kirchhoff's circuit laws.

 Don't believe me?
 Try performing the same circuit analysis we stepped through above but with the LED before the resistor.
 What changes?
 Nothing, right? $$V_f$$ is still 2V and thus $$V_R$$ is still 7V.
+Here's a simulation demonstrating that nothing changes!

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/ResistorBeforeOrAfterTheLED_CircuitJS.mp4" type="video/mp4" />